A Vegan's Guide to Surviving Thanksgiving

 4. Don't preach or grandstand on this day if you are vegan for ethical reasons, then you should just boycott Thanksgiving dinners altogether.
 Don't create a make-believe one - it's a lame concept.
 If you are vegan for health and personal reasons, like I am, then you can deal with the fact that others (even if they are loved ones) have no qualms about eating turkeys and other animal products.
 It should not impact your life at all.
 Also remember that even if you are against killing turkeys to eat on Thanksgiving, the turkey you may face is already dead, and others will eat it anyway.
 No sense in making a statement at this point that will just fall on deaf ears or be laughed into oblivion.
 Just be true to yourself, and you should be fine.

-To finish, I absolutely need to say the base idea to this unique material had been supplied by Christopher over at Umbrella Mental Health.
-Definitely an incredible LGBTQ counselling services.
+To finish, I absolutely need to say the base idea to this unique material had been supplied by Wayne over at Allbrite Property Maintenance.
+Definitely an incredible cleaning companys.
 We really enjoy a good idea!

 Inspirations For This Post